 Why is my Shark vacuum brush not spinning?

-There may be a few signs that your shark roller brush is not working.
+It is possible to identify a few signs that indicate your shark roller brush may not be functioning correctly.

-- The roll indicator light is red or there are no lights on at all.
+- The roll indicator light is red, or no lights are on.

 - The brush bar stops spinning.

 - The vacuum spits out debris when not in use, leaving piles of dirt on the floor.

 Today, we’ll go over some simple steps to ensure your Shark vacuum cleaner remains free of problems, which can be irritating, particularly when it starts spitting out debris after cleaning.

 I’ll use the Shark Duo Cordless model to guide you through the steps.
 The process should be similar with other Shark upright vacuum models, such as the Shark Rotator, Shark Rocket, or Shark Lift-Away.